Hyungjin-Joo/JYP/README.md

 # JYP
-This is a YOUNG versioned beta pipeline for JWST/NIRCam calibration.
+This is a YOUNG versioned pipeline for JWST/NIRCam calibration.

 This pipeline starts from uncalibrated files (*uncal.fits).